Complications after surgery

 Learn more about:

-The biggest risk of infection after surgery is at the wound site, but infection can also occur in the chest, in the urine, and around the catheter site.
-There are some simple ways to prevent infections.
-Sometimes the doctor will prescribe medicine before surgery (prophylactic antibiotics).
-You will be checked for signs of infection, such as tenderness, redness or swelling around the wound or a discharge from the wound, cloudy urine, cough, shortness of breath and chest pain.
+The biggest risk of infection after surgery is at the wound site, but infection can also occur in the chest, in the urinary tract, and around the catheter site.
+Sometimes the doctor will prescribe medicine before surgery to prevent infection (prophylactic antibiotics).

 Bleeding can happen inside the body (internally) or outside the body (externally).
 Internal bleeding can occur if a blood vessel breaks free after surgery, and external bleeding can occur if a wound opens up.
 Your medical team will manage any bleeding after surgery.
-This could include giving you a blood transfusion or further surgery to stop the bleeding.
+This could include giving you a blood transfusion, further surgery to stop the bleeding, or an iron infusion to help restore haemoglobin levels in the blood.

 After surgery, it may be painful to breathe or cough for a period of time, particularly if you have had surgery to your chest or abdomen.
 A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear and reduce the risk of a chest infection.
-You will be encouraged to get out of bed and move around.
-Your medical team will observe your breathing during your recovery and provide medicine to control any pain you have.
+You will be encouraged to get out of bed and move around with help from the nurses and physiotherapists.
+Your medical team will observe your breathing and provide medicine to control any pain.

-Although you’ll need to rest after surgery, it’s important to get up and move around.
+Although you’ll need to rest after surgery, it’s important to get up and move around when it is safe to do so.
+Based on your surgeon’s recommendations, a physiotherapist or nurse may help you to get moving and give you advice about the best exercises to do.
 If you aren’t mobile, your muscles may get weak (atrophy).
-A physiotherapist or nurse may help you to get moving as soon as possible and give you advice about the best exercises to do.
 Generally, the sooner you are able to get up and move, the better your recovery will be.

 View the Cancer Council NSW editorial policy.